Wewelsburg: Niederhagen Camp

-Postwar
+Post-war

 In 1948/49, the castle was restored.
 On 29 June 1950, the castle was reopened as a museum and youth hostel, while the Niederhagen kitchen had been renovated into a village fire station.

 In 1973, a two-year project was begun to restore the North Tower.
 Due to a local government reform the Wewelsburg became property of the district of Paderborn in 1975.

 By 1977, it had been decided to restore the entire site as a war monument.
 It opened on 20 March 1982 under the name Wewelsburg 1933-1945: Kult- und Terrorstätte der SS in the former SS guard house in the castle forecourt.
 Several Niederhagen camp survivors were present.

 In 1996, the Historical Museum of the Bishopric of Paderborn (Historisches Museum des Hochstifts Paderborn) opened in the east- and south-wings.
 The museum documents the history of the "Hochstift Paderborn" (Bishopric of Paderborn) which was one of territories of the Holy Roman Empire.
-In 2010, the museum's contemporary history department was reopened as "Wewelsburg 1933–1945 Memorial Museum".
-The new permanent exhibition "Ideology and terror of the SS" now presents the history of the Schutzstaffel's activities in Wewelsburg within the broader context of the SS as a whole.

 In 2000, a memorial was built in honour of the deceased Niederhagen prisoners; four years later, the Kreismuseum Wewelsburg was granted DM 29,400 for restoring and moving the remnants of the Niederhagen camp, as well as producing an educational film on the Ukrainian and Russian prisoners who were housed there.
 In 2006 and 2007, it hosted the annual Internacia Seminario, a meeting of Esperanto youth.

 The Youth hostel Wewelsburg, with 218 beds, is located in the west wing of the castle.
 The Historical Museum of the Prince Bishopric of Paderborn is located in the south and east wings.

-In 2010, a museum about the Nazi use of the castle opened.
+In 2010, the museum's contemporary history department was reopened as "Wewelsburg 1933–1945 Memorial Museum".
+The new permanent exhibition "Ideology and terror of the SS" now presents the history of the Schutzstaffel's activities in Wewelsburg within the broader context of the SS as a whole.
 A news item stated that the exhibition "dubbed the world's first dedicated entirely to the dreaded Schutzstaffel, charts its growth from Hitler's elite guard to a band of a million men who committed unspeakable crimes across Europe.
 A discussion of tours of the castle on the Expedia web site in 2020 included this information: "...head to the former guardhouse in the forecourt for the Wewelsburg 1933-1945 Memorial Museum.
 Browse the free and fascinating exhibit Ideology and Terror of the SS".
 A fee applied to tour the castle, however.

 The Kreismuseum Wewelsburg website stated that the exhibition "utilises a comprehensive media concept as well as classical image and text elements.
 Many qualitative, original exhibits such as Heinrich Himmler’s pocket calendar, concentration camp barrack walls and prisoners’ clothing are on display."